EdDataScienceEES/tutorial-zmancekpali/tut_template.md

     scale_shape_manual(values = c(16, 17, 18, 15), name = "Invasion type") +
     xlab("Longitude") +
     ylab("Latitude") +
-    theme(legend.position = c(0.85, 0.87),
+    theme(legend.position = c(0.85, 0.87), #defines the position of the legend
           legend.key = element_rect(fill = "floralwhite"),
-          legend.background = element_rect(fill = "floralwhite")) +
-    ggrepel::geom_label_repel(data = leaves, aes(x = long, y = lat, label = latin_name),
+          legend.background = element_rect(fill = "floralwhite")) + #this adds a box under the legend with these colour specifications ggrepel::geom_label_repel(data = leaves, aes(x = long, y = lat, label = latin_name),
                               max.overlaps = 200, box.padding = 0.5, point.padding = 0.1,
-                              segment.color = "floralwhite", size = 3, fontface = "italic"))
+                              segment.color = "floralwhite", size = 3, fontface = "italic")) #this adds a label to each individual dot
 ```
 ![labelled](https://github.com/EdDataScienceEES/tutorial-zmancekpali/blob/master/Plots/map_with_names.jpg)

-We can also plot the species abbreviation code I used to make the map a bit less cluttered with text (however, this would not really be usable in formal academic reports without a legend explaining each abbreviation).
-Still, for the purpose of this tutorial, we can see it looks much cleaner:
+You can now see a much more informative plot that tells you the exact location of each tree and the species, however, it looks a bit cluttered.
+For the purposes of this tutorial, we can plot the species abbreviation code instead of the full Latin names to make the map a bit less cluttered with text (however, this would not really be usable in formal academic reports without a legend explaining each abbreviation).
+Still, we can see it looks much cleaner:
 ```
 (map_with_codes <- ggmap(edi_map_satellite) +
     geom_point(data = leaves, aes(x = long, y = lat, color = type, shape = type),